Forming an S corporation can come with advantages and disadvantages for shareholders, learn what key considerations you need to know.

 Between 15 days and two months after the beginning of the tax year has taken place

-If the corporation has just been formed, the corporation has 15 days and two months from the beginning of its first tax year date to file for S-Corp status.
+If the corporation has just been formed, the corporation has 15 days and two months from the beginning of its first tax year to file for S corp status.

 As with a regular corporation—or even a Sole Proprietorship or LLC—there are certain tax forms that the company has to submit.
-Specifically, the IRS requires Form 1120S, which is the S-Corp’s annual tax return.
-Along with this, companies should also file Schedule K-1, which show how the profits and losses are allocated to the owners.
+Specifically, the IRS requires Form 1120S, which is the S corp’s annual tax return.
+Along with this, companies should also file Schedule K-1, which shows how the profits and losses are allocated to the owners.

-However, submitting all those forms leads to one of the key reasons someone may choose to form an S-Corp: tax breaks.
+Submitting all those forms leads to one of the key reasons someone may choose to form an S corp: tax breaks.

 The other advantage is that there are no self-employment taxes on distributions, which allow the shareholders to minimize their tax hit significantly.

 Transfer of ownership is another advantage.
-If more than 50% of a LLC is transferred, the entire entity can be terminated.
-On the other hand, shareholders of an S-Corp can sell their portion of the business without it resulting in any termination.
+If more than 50% of an LLC is transferred, the entire entity can be terminated.
+On the other hand, shareholders of an S corp can sell their portion of the business without it resulting in any termination.

 First, there can only be 100 shareholders.
 This isn’t problematic when you’re first starting out, but if your idea of a liquidation event is to go public, there are likely to be many more than 100 shareholders.
 This can, therefore, interfere with your ability to raise money from a venture capitalist.

 Related post: To Keep a High-Growth Company on Track, Scale Wisely

 The other disadvantage is the “reasonable salary” requirement.
 The IRS gives little guidance on what constitutes a reasonable salary, which can create a lot of ambiguity.
 However, the IRS has provided some factors that can be used to determine whether salary is reasonable.